ftrossbach/intro-to-dcos/README.md

 - install Vagrant and Virtualbox
 - install Ansible
-- get an an AWS Account.
+- get an AWS Account.
 The AWS resources used in this example exceed the free tier, regular AWS fees apply.
 You have been warned!
 - Create an EC2 key pair called dcos-intro
 - A Twitter access key